Carbon-Twelve-C12/supernova/README.md

 Supernova is a **production-ready** proof-of-work blockchain implementation written in Rust.
 It leverages Rust's safety features and performance characteristics to provide a secure, efficient, and modular blockchain platform.
 Supernova demonstrates modern blockchain architecture and best practices while offering a complete set of features needed for a fully functional production-grade blockchain network.

-Refer to the [SuperNova Overview](SuperNova%20Overview.md) for more information.
+Refer to the [Supernova Overview](SuperNova%20Overview.md) for more information.

 ### Key Features